Shredmetal/llmtest/docs/reliability_testing/format_compliance.md

 Based on the testing documented in this page however, we are quite confident that llm-app-test will adhere to the format requirements in most situations and not throw stupid errors by failing to adhere to the requirements.

-Please refer to the other pages of testing reliability, specifically [Semantic Reliability Testing](semantic_reliability.md) and [Semantic Boundary Analysis](semantic_boundary_analysis.md) for more information on reliability testing of the ability of this library to test for semantic equivalence.
+Please refer to the other pages of testing reliability, specifically [Behavioral Reliability Testing](behavioral_testing_reliability.md) and [Behavior At Semantic Boundary Analysis](behavior_at_semantic_boundaries.md) for more information on reliability testing of the ability of this library to test for semantic equivalence.

 ## Test Suite

+⚠️ **Note About Test Code**:
+The test suite shown below uses the deprecated `SemanticAssertion` class and `assert_semantic_match` method.
+These tests remain valid as the underlying implementation is identical in the new `BehavioralAssertion` class and `assert_behavioral_match` method.
+The only change is in terminology to better reflect the testing approach.

 We used the following test suite for the purposes of format compliance testing: